devchallenges-io/curriculum/1-fundamentals/1-introduction/2-where-to-get-help.md

+---
+seo:
+  title: "Get Help on DevChallenges.io: GitHub, Discord & More"
+  description: "Find help on DevChallenges.io via GitHub, Discord, and more.
+Enhance your coding skills with community support and feedback."
+faqs:
+  - What community support options are available on DevChallenges.io?
+  - DevChallenges.io offers several community support options, including a GitHub community and a Discord channel.
+These platforms allow users to seek help, share knowledge, and engage with fellow developers.
+  - How can I effectively utilize the GitHub community for support?
+  - To make the most out of the GitHub community, consider participating actively by asking questions, sharing your projects, and engaging in discussions.
+Be sure to search for existing topics before posting new discussions to find relevant information quickly.
+  - How can I give constructive feedback on projects submitted by others?
+  - When reviewing others' work, focus on providing specific, actionable feedback.
+Highlight what works well in their project while also suggesting areas for improvement to foster growth and learning within the community.
+---

 # Where to get help?

 Seeking help and community support is crucial in skill development.
 Tackling coding problems alone can be daunting and often leads to frustration.
 Engaging with a community allows you to gain different perspectives, learn new techniques, and find solutions more efficiently.